Guide to the EINF for the financial sector

 Why it fails: There is no single source of truth.
 Deadlines are tight and verification requires consistency and orderly documentation.

 Solution: Centralise ESG data in a single platform or process that feeds the EINF and, where applicable, CSRD, Taxonomy and internal reports.
-Automate collection from ERP, risk systems and other sources where possible.
+Automate collection from ERP and operational systems, risk systems and other sources where possible.

 4. Disconnect between the EINF and supervisory reporting